ronreiter/interactive-tutorials/tutorials/learnpython.org/fr/Code Introspection.md

         desc_str = "%s is a %s %s worth $%.2f." % (self.name, self.color, self.kind, self.value)
         return desc_str

-# Imprimez une liste de tous les attributs de la classe Vehicle.
+# Print a list of all attributes of the Vehicle class.
-# Votre code va ici
+# Your code goes here

 Expected Output